 Ability to use and adapt to technology.

-Ability to provide leadership to committees and staff, build consensus, and work collaboratively with developers, City officials, and the community regarding development.
+Ability to provide leadership to committees and staff; build consensus; and work collaboratively with developers, City officials, and the community regarding development.

 Physical Requirements

 Work in this classification is defined as sedentary exerting up to 10 pounds of force occasionally and/or a negligible amount of force frequently or constantly to lift, carry, push, pull or otherwise move objects.
 Physical demands require climbing, balancing, stooping, kneeling, crouching, reaching, standing, walking, pushing, lifting, fingering, grasping, feeling and repetitive motions.
 Vocal communication is required for responding to inquiries, expressing or exchanging ideas by means of the spoken word; hearing is required to perceive information at normal spoken word levels.
 Visual acuity is required for extensive reading, to prepare and analyze written or computer data, read and interpret maps, determine the accuracy and thoroughness of work, and observe general surroundings and activities.